 Hives

-coalesce into larger areas involving most or all of an extremity or torso.
-The lesions usually have a reddish color, and
+and coalesce into larger areas involving most or all of an extremity or torso.
+The lesions usually have a reddish color,

-discolored marks remain on skin after the hives have resolved this may suggest underlying medical illness.
+dark, discolored marks remain on skin after the hives have resolved this may suggest underlying medical illness.

 Causes of urticaria: